hapytex/django-antipatterns/troubleshooting/mysql-can-not-extract-filter-on-attributes-of-a-date-time-object-when-timezones-are-enabled.md

 # What is a *possible* fix?

-This often means that the MySQL database has not enough information about the timezones to do the extraction.
-Normally it stores data about timezones in the `time_zone`, `time_zone_name`, `time_zone_transition` and `time_zone_transition_table` of the `mysql` database, a database that is used to alter the settings of the database manager.
+This often means that the MySQL database has not enough information about the time zones to do the extraction.
+Normally it stores data about time zones in the `time_zone`, `time_zone_name`, `time_zone_transition` and `time_zone_transition_table` of the `mysql` database, a database that is used to alter the settings of the database manager.